Understand significant loss of muscle mass in the arms symptoms, including 4 causes & common questions.

 Rarity: Common

-Top Symptoms: pain in one shoulder, spontaneous shoulder pain, pain that radiates down arm, pain in the back of the neck, severe shoulder pain
+Top Symptoms: pain in one shoulder, spontaneous shoulder pain, pain that radiates down the arm, pain in the back of the neck, severe shoulder pain

 Urgency: Primary care doctor